-A proud graduate of Amarillo Little Theatre’s Academy, Mikayla is excited to return as an instructor.
-Since finishing her time at the Academy, she graduated from Abilene Christian University with a Bachelor of Fine Arts with a concentration in Musical Theatre.
+A proud graduate of Amarillo Little Theatre’s Academy, Mikayla is excited to return as the Academy Director.
+Mikayla graduated from Abilene Christian University with a Bachelor of Fine Arts with a concentration in Musical Theatre.
 While at ACU, Mikayla had the honor of taking classes from notable instructors including Kei Tsuruharatani (Broadway’s Jagged Little Pill and Miss Saigon) and Melissa Zaremba (Rockette), and performing such roles as Laura in The Glass Menagerie, Alcyone in Metamorphoses, and the title role in Mary Poppins.
 After graduation, she accepted the offer to dance in TEXAS Outdoor Musical before moving to New York to sign with her agent.
 New York offered many opportunities including teaching ballet at a private school and performing in Off-Broadway theaters, as well as auditioning for regional theaters and national tours.
 Although she misses New York, Mikayla is thrilled to be back home in Amarillo and, more specifically, at ALT.

 Danielle Holbrook Compton